awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Manage Windows updates using Run Command<a name="walkthough-powershell-windows-updates"></a>

-Using Run Command and the `AWS-InstallWindowsUpdates` document, you can manage updates for EC2 instances for Windows Server\.
-This command scans for or installs missing updates on your EC2 instances for Windows Server and optionally reboots following installation\.
+Using Run Command and the `AWS-InstallWindowsUpdates` document, you can manage updates for Amazon Elastic Compute Cloud \(Amazon EC2\) instances for Windows Server\.
+This command scans for or installs missing updates on your Amazon EC2 instances for Windows Server and optionally reboots following installation\.
 You can also specify the appropriate classifications and severity levels for updates to install in your environment\.

 **Note**
 For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed instance from scripts](send-commands-reboot.md)\.